sazzy4o/applicationinsights-cloudflareworkers/README.md

 # Application Insights Cloudflareworkers

+*This is a fork that adds rudimentary connection string support*

 Note: Still a work in progress.
 This package might still have breaking changes

 Provides application insights functionality in cloudflare workers